cescarez/pothos-react/README.md

 - Browse your list of plant sitting requests and confirm or deny requests on your dashboard.
 - Coordinate the details of a plant sitting request through chat threads in your inbox. *Each plant sitting request will create a new chat thread.*
 <img src='./src/images/gifs/confirm-request.gif' height='450' alt='browse plant sitters'/>

 ---

+## Link to Demo
+Visit [bit.ly/pothosapp](https://www.youtube.com/watch?v=nuI_cBAGn38&t) to view a demo given by the Pothos developers.

+---